amandie-ct/amandie-ct/README.md

-Mid-level Frontend Software Engineer with 5 years of experience building web and mobile applications.
-I have worked extensively within the JavaScript ecosystem, utilizing TypeScript, React, React Native, Next.js, Redux, Apollo and Fastify.
-I also have experience in interacting with REST and GraphQL APIs, and delivering seamless user experiences across web and mobile platforms.
+Frontend & Mobile Software Engineer with 5+ years of experience delivering production-grade web and mobile applications for digital banking, logistics, and OTT streaming platforms.
+Specializes in React, React Native, TypeScript, and scalable UI architectures.
+Experienced in cross-functional collaboration, API integrations, CI/CD, and regulatory-compliant financial systems.
+Adept at shipping high-quality features in fast-paced Agile environments and maintaining codebases used by large user bases (800k+ users).

 <br>